workshopper/i18n-it-all/exercises/04_negotiate_with_everyone/review.ja.md

 For better user experience, now you can adjust your locale identification to better target your users.
-For example you could use [service workers][1] that use the same logic but do it locally & quicker than on the server.
+For example you could use [service workers][1] that use the same logic but do it on the client, quicker than on the server.

 [1]: https://developer.mozilla.org/en/docs/Web/API/Service_Worker_API